 - Inertial frames of reference; Galilean and Lorentz transformations

-- The Lagrange formulation of mechanics
+- Formulations of classical mechanics

 - Symmetries and integrals of motion